Archive for Race Reflections

 2000 Rolex 24

-It was not only at the head of the field that problems were found.
-Porsche was having something of a nightmare with their new GT3Rs.
+The head of the field was not the only place that problems were found.
+Porsche was having something of a nightmare with their new GT3-Rs.
 Water pumps and consequently engines were failing and in numbers.
-This was not the way that Porsche does things, “Excellence was Expected” was something of a company motto right from the early days, so to introduce the first water cooled 911 based racer and then have water pump failures caused red faces throughout the paddock.
+This was not the way that Porsche does things, “Excellence was Expected” was something of a company motto right from the early days, so to introduce the first water cooled 911 based racer and then have water pump failures caused extremely red faces throughout the paddock.

 Bob Wollek summed up the situation ” There was no warning, no light, no temperature going up, it just went ‘BANG’ on the straight.”